-Tips to improve to help you respond to your students’ writing:
+Tips to improve and help you respond to your students’ writing:

 These tips focus on the process of writing comments on students’ papers (whether on rough drafts or final drafts), rather than on the process of grading papers.
 Grading and commenting on papers are certainly interconnected processes.
 However, while instructors often think of writing comments on papers as simply a means to justify grades, that purpose should be secondary to helping your students improve their writing skills.